4ndr0666/4ndr0debugger/README.md

 ## How to Use

 1.  **Open the App:** Navigate to the local URL after starting the dev server.
-2.  **Select a Mode:** Use the hamburger menu in the top-left to choose between "Debug", "Single Review", "Comparative Analysis", or "Audit".
+2.  **Select a Mode:** Use the segmented control to choose between "Debug", "Single Review", "Compare", "Audit", or "Workbench".
 3.  **Input Code:** Paste your code into the appropriate editor panel(s).
 4.  **Configure & Submit:** Select the language and an optional review profile, then click the primary action button.
 5.  **View Feedback:** The input panel will collapse, and the AI's analysis will stream into the output panel.